mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 # [Graphical Model](@id graphicalModel)

-The FactorGraph supports the composite type `GraphicalModel` related with the [synchronous message passing schedule] (@ref synchronous), with three fields:
+The FactorGraph supports the composite type `ContinuousModel` related with the [synchronous message passing schedule] (@ref synchronous), with three fields:
-- `FactorGraph`;
+- `ContinuousGraph`;
-- `Inference`;
+- `ContinuousInference`;
-- `SystemModel`.
+- `ContinuousSystem`.

-The subtype `FactorGraph` describes the factor graph obtained based on the input data.
-The GBP inference and marginal values are kept in the subtype `Inference`.
-The system of the linear equations being solved is preserved in the subtype `SystemModel`.
-Note that the function `graphicalModel()` returns the main FactorGraph composite type `GraphicalModel` with all subtypes.
+The subtype `ContinuousGraph` describes the factor graph obtained based on the input data.
+The GBP inference and marginal values are kept in the subtype `ContinuousInference`.
+The system of the linear equations being solved is preserved in the subtype `ContinuousSystem`.
+Note that the function `continuousModel()` returns the main FactorGraph composite type `ContinuousModel` with all subtypes.

 In addition, we also provide several functions for factor graph manipulation.